MANUFACTURING DATA COLLECTION METHODS

 As with MTConnect, DataXchange is fully compatible with Fanuc FOCAS based machines and Scytec can answer any installation and implementation questions you may have.

 For machines that are not MTConnect or Fanuc FOCAS based, Scytec offers a Status Relay Controller (SRC) hardware module.
 The SRC enables machine data collection using voltage or current as signals, a combination of signals, or other sensors.
 The SRC is connected to outputs from equipment such as a PLC or CNC machine, or devices such as relays or proximity sensors.
 Once connected, DataXchange reads the status of all the inputs and users have the ability to create their own logic with the DataXchange data collection rules.

 DataXchange allows user to use tablet computers to enter information such as downtime reasons, part numbers, scrap and reject codes, or to trigger a download from a DNC system.
 In addition, tablets offer the advantage of immediate feedback confirming that the data was submitted correctly and received by the server.
 Tablets are currently the most popular method of user input from the shop floor.

 Barcode scanners can be also used for entering information such as downtime codes and part numbers into DataXchange.
 Scanners offer convenience and simplicity and historically have been one of the most popular methods of entering data from the shop floor.

-Contact Scytec with any sales or technical questions about manufacturing data collection methods or to get a demo of Scytec DataXchange.
+Contact Scytec with any sales or technical questions about manufacturing machine data collection methods or to get a demo of Scytec DataXchange.